danielousa/Dynamics_365/README.md

 - Configure the database.
 - Establish version control.
-2. Implement the Cow (Master Table) entity: o
+2. Implement the Cow (Master Table) entity:
-Create the table in the database. o
+- Create the table in the database.
-Implement basic CRUD (Create, Read, Update, Delete) operations. o
+- Implement basic CRUD (Create, Read, Update, Delete) operations.
-Integrate the BreedType (Supplemental) relationship.
+- Integrate the BreedType (Supplemental) relationship.
-3.
-Implement the BreedType (Supplemental) entity: o
+3. Implement the BreedType (Supplemental) entity:
-Create the table in the database. o
+- Create the table in the database.
-Implement basic CRUD operations.
+- Implement basic CRUD operations.
-4.
-Testing:
+4. Testing:
-o
-Test the Cow and BreedType entities to ensure they work as expected.
+- Test the Cow and BreedType entities to ensure they work as expected.

 Deliverables:
-•
-Functional Cow and BreedType tables with proper relationships and CRUD operations.
+- Functional Cow and BreedType tables with proper relationships and CRUD operations.